mandem296/mandem296/README.md

 ### Hi there 👋
 - 🌱 I’m currently working on an NLP project using Bidirectional Encoder Representation from Transformers (BERT).
 - 🔥 I am also working to improve my python coding skills.
-- ⚡ Fun fact: I am a 10x Fifa champion with a winning rate of 90%
+- ⚡ Fun fact: I am a 10x Fifa champion
+- 😎
 <!--
 **mandem296/mandem296** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.